 - Clarify what the marketplace is, what it sells, how it works, and what makes it trustworthy.

-- Make seller/buyer policies, shipping, returns, coupons, membership benefits, and local/store services easy to crawl and understand.
+- Make seller/buyer policies, shipping, returns, coupons, membership benefits, and local/store services easy to crawl, understand, and connect to relevant commercial journeys.

-- Maintain category-level pages that explain product breadth and comparison context.
+- Maintain category/search/listing pages that explain product breadth, availability, pricing context, and comparison value.

 - Monitor third-party reputation and community validation for legitimacy, pricing, shipping, quality, and customer experience prompts.